talbii/tal.bi/content/posts/development-on-ipados.md

 ---
 author: talbi
 date: 2021-10-05
+title: Development on an iPad
 tags: ["ipad"]
 ---

-Everything I use to make programming (semi) doable on my iPad.
+everything I use to make programming (semi) doable on my iPad.
 <!--more-->

 ## Preface